-Ethan's childhood passion for visual arts eventually led him to Stanford University where he met Nathan Oliveira, a painter, sculptor, and master print-maker, to whom Ethan attributes much of his success.
-Oliveira helped show Ethan how to turn color-blindness into striking expressionistic images.
+Artist Ethan Diehl’s childhood passion for visual arts eventually led him to Stanford University where he met Nathan Oliveira, a painter, sculptor, and master print-maker, who helped show Ethan how to turn his color- blindness into striking expressionistic images.

-Ethan Diehl currently lives, works, and paints in Austin, Texas, where he continues to use photographs, computers, and grid systems to create paintings.
-Each year, the squares in the grid grow smaller, the canvas grows larger, and Ethan continues to produce the unreal realism of emotionally and visually complex images.
+Ethan Diehl currently lives, works, and paints in Palm Springs, California, where he continues to use photographs, computers, and grid systems to create paintings.
+Each year, the squares in the grid grow smaller, the canvas grows larger, and Diehl continues to produce the unreal realism of emotionally and visually complex images.